Abraham-Samuel470/ASL_SignLanguageDetectionUsingCNN/README.md

 ---

-## Usage
+## 🎮 Usage
+To run the ASL Sign Language Detection:

-1. Train the CNN model:
+1. Start the Detection:
     ```bash
-    python train_model.py
+    python livedetection.py

     ```
-    - This script loads the dataset, preprocesses it, and trains a CNN model.
-    - Model weights are saved in the `model/` directory.

 2. Test the model with static images:
     ```bash